TooSRT/Simulation-tumeurs-cytokines/README.md

 The program consists of three parts and the main file.<br>
 Simulation is the orchestra conductor file.
 It prepares the simulation nad contains the time loop of tumour evolution.
 It uses Grid and Density_EDP files.<br>
 Density_EDP file comes from discretisation of partial differential equation for density.
 We found two importants algorithms : movement and proliferation of tumours.<br>
-O2_EDP file comes from discretisation of partial differential equation for O2 concentration diffusion.
+EDP file comes from discretisation of partial differential equation for O2 concentration diffusion, cytokines diffusion and the movement associated to T-cells.
 Grid files are classes used to display results.<br>
 After launch simulation in the main file, a plot repertory is created.
 In this repertory, we found a sub-repertory "pictures" in which there are all plots.
 Moreover, a graph of number of cells in relation of time and a video of tumour evolution  (based on pictures) are made. <br>